-Suddenly, as if touched by death, the ever-present boy in Aen’s eyes gives way to the three-hundred forty-six year old man.
-“Decades.”
+Suddenly, as if touched by death, the ever-present boy in Aen’s eyes gives way to the ancient man that Aen truly is.
+“Years.”

 She nods.
 “For the same reason as I, I’m sure.”

 “It’s hard, you know that better than any of us, I’m sure.
-You meet a family, the husband and wife admire you so much, thank you again and again for the service you do to the kingdoms, the kids tell you how much they want to be like you when they grow up.
-And every time you have to play the role, tell the parents it’s no problem, and tell the children that they can do it if they try hard enough.”
+You meet a family: the husband and wife admire you so much, thank you again and again for the service you do to the kingdoms, the kids tell you how much they want to be like you when they grow up.
+And every time you have to play the role, tell the parents it’s entirely your honor, and tell the children that they can do it if they try hard enough.”